myatktun/myatktun.github.io/_sources/AWS.rst

     * one instance is not aware of another on the same host
     * pay only for the compute time when an instance is running
     * can choose OS and specific hardware configuration
-    * flexible and resizable/vertical scaling
+    * flexible and resizable/vertical scaling, and auto-scalable
     * **Instance types**
         - **General purpose**
           + balance of compute, memory and networking resources